G-symmetric spectra, semistability and the multiplicative norm: Naive homotopy groups, -semistability and the action of

-It is straightforward to check that the action is unital, associative, additive and natural.
+It is straightforward to check that the action does not depend on the chosen representative~$f$, and that it is unital, associative, additive and natural.
 Furthermore, every element in $\pi_0^{H,\U}X$ represented by a map $f:S^{M}\to X(M)$ is of filtration $M$ in the sense of the previous section, since by definition the action of an injection $\alpha$ on $[f]$ depends only on the restriction of $\alpha$ to $M$.
 In particular, this implies that $\pi_0^{H,\U}X$ is a tame $\M_G$-module. \begin{Remark} In order for an injection $\alpha:\U\hookrightarrow \U$ to act on $\pi_n^{H,\U}X$ it would suffice that it is $H$-equivariant and not necessarily $G$-equivariant.
-In fact, it is possible to show that the multiplicative coefficient system $G/H\mapsto \mathbb{Z}[\Inj_H(\U,\U)]$ naturally acts on the $G^{\U}$-Mackey functor $\upi_n^{\U}X$.
-However, since finite $G$-subsets are cofinal in the poset of finite $H$-subsets of $\U$, the action of this coefficient system is trivial if and only if the one of $\M_G$ is (cf. Proposition \ref{prop:criteria}), and hence the latter is enough to detect semistability.
-So we restrict ourselves to $\M_G$-actions to avoid further complication. \end{Remark}
+However, since finite $G$-subsets are cofinal in the poset of finite $H$-subsets of $\U$, the action of $\M_H$ is trivial if and only if the one of $\M_G$ is (cf. Proposition \ref{prop:criteria}), and hence the latter is enough to detect semistability. \end{Remark}

 \begin{Def}[Semistability] A $G$-symmetric spectrum $X$ is called \emph{$G^{\U}$-semistable} if the action of $\M_G$ on $\pi_n^{H,\U}X$ is trivial for every subgroup $H$ of $G$ and every $n\in \mathbb{Z}$. \end{Def} We have: \begin{Lemma} Every $G^{\U}\Omega$-spectrum is $G^{\U}$-semistable. \end{Lemma} \begin{proof} Let $X$ be a $G^{\U}\Omega$-spectrum and $n\in \mathbb{Z}$ an integer.
 By Example \ref{exa:piomega} there exists a finite $G$-subset $M$ of $\U$ such that the map $[S^{n\sqcup M},X(M)]^H\to \pi_n^{H,\U}X$ is a bijection.
 In particular, it is surjective and hence every element in $\pi_n^{H,\U}X$ is of filtration $M$.
 By criterion $(v)$ of Proposition \ref{prop:criteria}, this implies that the action of $\M_G$ is trivial. \end{proof} This already implies that if a $G$-symmetric spectrum $X$ is not $G^{\U}$-semistable, there cannot exist a $\upi_*^{\U}$-isomorphism from $X$ to a $G^ {\U}\Omega$-spectrum.
 Conversely, in Corollary \ref{cor:semipiiso} and Proposition \ref{prop:semiomega} it is shown that every $G^{\U}$-semistable $G$-symmetric spectrum admits such a $\upi_*^{\U}$-isomorphism.
-Example \ref{exa:semifree} explains that the free spectrum $\mathscr{F}_MS^M$ is not $G^{\U}$-semistable for any non-empty finite $G$-set $M$.

 Finally, we note the following immediate consequence of Corollary \ref{cor:semifingen}: \begin{Cor} Every $G$-symmetric spectrum $X$ for which all $\pi_n^{H,\U}X$ are finitely generated as abelian groups is $G^{\U}$-semistable. \end{Cor}